CVLab-Uniss/FFD-EXTENDED/README.md

 ## File Contents

 Each file contains a list of gaze data point where each row is a single gaze point and the columns correspond to:<br>
+●	ParticipantName: unique anonymous identification number associated to each participant.
 •	RecordingDate: Date when the recording was performed (Year, Month, Day).<br>
 •	RecordingDuration: The duration of the recording (Milliseconds).<br>
 •	RecordingResolution The resolution of the screen or of the video capture device used during the recording.<br>